mobify/workshop--adaptivejs-site-1x/README.md

     }
     ```

 10. View the potions category page in your browser.
+Refresh the page from Step 2 in the first Task in this README.

     The page should look like this:

     ![Potions page](https://s3.amazonaws.com/uploads.hipchat.com/15359/64553/sYtMKGfRqXkKOr4/Screen%20Shot%202015-01-16%20at%202.04.06%20PM.png)

-11. Stop preview by typing `ctrl c` in the terminal window.
+11. Stop preview with the command `[control] c` on the command line in the Terminal.

-##Ready to Continue?
+##Continue to Step 4

 Once the page looks good and you're ready to move on, run the following command: